sharath27h/centos-tomcat-installed/README.md

 # centos-tomcat-installed
-Tomcat server running on Centos image.
+Tomcat server running in Centos container.
 To be used for Dev and Test purpose only.

 # Usage
 Run the container: